 My first aim as a counsellor is to build a trusting, secure relationship in which you are invited to explore difficult questions, take risks, gain insights, and ultimately thrive.
 Growth and healing arise from this foundation of trust as it offers the necessary security for making contact perhaps for the first time with deep inner emotions.

 Our emotions determine how we experience ourselves and the world around us; they offer us vitality, joy, resilience and a sense of empowerment.
-They can also be understood as our inner compass, helping us navigate navigate through life’s big decisions and challenges.
+They can also be understood as our inner compass, helping us to navigate life’s big decisions and challenges.

 Sometimes experiences of trauma, neglect or serious loss can overwhelm our capacity to cope, leaving our authentic emotions buried under protective defences.
 Over time this leaves us feeling cut off from others, frustrated, and ultimately disempowered.

 My practice is emotion focused and experientially based.
 While you set the agenda in each of our sessions, I will also orient our attention to what’s arising in the moment.
 Therapy can at times be a vulnerable process.
 You may even experience feeling worse before you feel better.
 I am here to support you along this journey.

 Often, clients find me when they are in a major life transition (break-up and divorce, career change, gender transition, or loss).
 Transitions can trigger stress, anxiety and depression.
 They may also be portals to new possibilities.
 Regardless, they impact all aspects of our lives – work, home, relationships, and physical health.
 Through the compassionate process of therapy, these changes can come to feel manageable and you will see yourself come out the other side.

 It can be difficult to reach out for counselling.
 I ensure that every person who takes the risk of contacting me is welcomed.
 A strong relationship between client and counsellor is the key to a successful therapy.
 I offer a free 20-minute phone consultation, as an opportunity to see if we’re a good fit.